 Stick to the List

-Stop buying things that aren’t on the list you’ve created!
+Stop buying things that aren’t on your grocery list!
 Don’t worry, everyone does it; however, you'll find it eats up a lot of extra cash.
 In addition, shop on the perimeter of the store first.
 Oftentimes, the fresh produce and other healthy foods are located along the edge of the store, while the processed foods are located in the center.

 Buy Bulk Foods